Supported tags and respective

 The Small Footprint JRE (SFJ) is designed specifically for web developers who want to develop and deploy cloud-based Java applications.
 Java tools and functions that are not required in the cloud environment, such as the Java control panel, are removed.
 The runtime environment is stripped down to provide core, essential function that has a greatly reduced disk and memory footprint.

 Consider using Alpine Linux if you are concerned about the size of the overall image.
 Alpine Linux is a stripped down version of Linux that is based on musl libc and Busybox, resulting in a Docker image size of approximately 5 MB.
 Due to its extremely small size and reduced number of installed packages, it has a much smaller attack surface which improves security.
-However, because the IBM SDK has a dependency on gnu glibc, installing this library adds an extra 8 MB to the image size.
+IBM SDK has a dependency on gnu glibc, the sources can be found here.
+Installing this library adds an extra 8 MB to the image size.
 The following table compares Docker Image sizes based on the JRE version

 |305 MB||184 MB||220 MB||101 MB|